Tuesday 21st November 2017

 Wingecarribee Shire Council recognises the scientific and government position on climate change.
 Climate change may manifest as variable and intense weather patterns causing environmental, economic and social harm through drought, flood, bushfire, storm and sea level rises.

 We are reducing our energy use and greenhouse gas emissions through projects such as switching to solar energy and upgrading to efficient LED lighting.
 We also track and report our greenhouse gas emissions.
-The highest sources of greenhouse gas emission in 2015-16 were electricity, fuel and street lighting.
+Council's highest sources of greenhouse gas emissions are electricity, fuel and street lighting.
 More information is found in the Greenhouse Gas Report.

 Greenhouse Gas Report 2015-16 (325KB)